telefonicaid/rabbit-topic-acl/README.md

 topic read root/messages
 ```

+All the lines beginning with the `#` character are ignored as comments.

 As it can be seen from the example, the files are divided into different user sections, separated by the `user <username>`
 expression.
 For each user section, there is a list of `topic <permission> <pattern>` expressions indicating the permissions
 the user have over different resource patterns.